NW-UCD/Coursera-Getting-and-Cleaning-Data/README.md

 collects the mean average of each of these variables for each activity undertaken by each of the 30 subjects (each person) and writes it into the file "qu5.txt" as a tidy data set, as per Hadley Wickham's 2013 paper, "Tidy Data".

+There is a CodeBook.md file available giving details of the script run_analysis.R, explaining what each step of the code does to the data and the meaning of any abbreviations used.

 The summarised data of averages can be read in R using
 averages <- read.table("qu5.txt", header = TRUE)
     View(averages)